-Subscription and Support Revenue-We generate subscription and support revenue from the sale of Video Cloud and the Zencoder Service.
+Subscription and Support Revenue - We generate subscription and support revenue from the sale of Video Cloud and the Zencoder Service.

 Video Cloud is offered in two product lines.
 The first product line is comprised of our premium product editions, Enterprise and Pro.
 The Enterprise edition provides additional features and functionality such as a multi-account environment with consolidated billing, IP address filtering, the ability to produce live events with DVR functionality and advanced upload acceleration of content.
-Customer arrangements are typically one year contracts, which include a subscription to our platform, basic support and a pre-determined amount of bandwidth.
+Customer arrangements are typically one year contracts, which include a subscription to our platform, basic support and a pre-determined amount of video streams, bandwidth, and managed content.
 We also offer gold support to our premium customers for an additional fee, which includes extended phone support.
 The pricing for our premium editions is based on the number of users, accounts and usage, which is comprised of video streams, bandwidth and managed content.
-Should a customer's usage of this service exceed the allowable levels, the contract will provide for the rate at which the customer must pay for actual usage above the allowable levels.
-The second product line is comprised of our volume product editionality Express.
-Our Express edition provides small and medium-sized businesses, or SMBs.
+Should a customer's usage of this service exceed the contractual entitlements, the contract will provide the rate at which the customer must pay for actual usage above the contractual entitlements.
+The second product line is comprised of our volume product edition, which we refer to as our Express edition.
+Our Express edition targets small and medium-sized businesses, or SMBs.
 The Express edition provides customers with the same basic functionality that is offered in our premium product editions but has been designed for customers who have lower usage requirements and do not typically seek advanced features and functionality.
+We are discontinuing the lower level pricing options for the Express edition and expect the total number of customers using the Express edition to continue to decrease.
 Customers who purchase the Express edition generally enter into month-to-month agreements.
 Express customers are generally billed on a monthly basis and pay via a credit card, or they are billed annually in advance.

 The Zencoder Service includes all of the features and functionality necessary to encode digital files and convert them into a wide range of formats in a high-quality manner.
 The service is offered to customers on a subscription basis, with either committed contracts or pay-as-you-go contracts.
-The pricing is based on usage, which is comprised of minutes of output video.
-The committed contracts include a fixed number of minutes of output video.
-Should a customer's usage of this service exceed the allowable level, the contract will provide for the rate at which the customer must pay for actual usage above the allowable level.
+The pricing is based on usage, which is comprised of minutes of video processed.
+The committed contracts include a fixed number of minutes of video processed.
+Should a customer's usage of this service exceed the contractual entitlements, the contract will provide the rate at which the customer must pay for actual usage above the contractual entitlements.
 Customers of the Zencoder Service on annual contracts are considered premium customers.
 Customers on month-to-month contracts, pay-as-you-go contracts, or contracts for a period of less than one year, are considered volume customers.

-Professional Services and Other Revenue-Professional services and other revenue consists of services such as implementation, software customizations and project management for customers who subscribe to our premium editions.
-These arrangements are typically priced on a fixed fee basis with a portion due upon contract signing and the remainder due when the related services have been completed.
+Professional Services and Other Revenue - Professional services and other revenue consists of services such as implementation, software customizations and project management for customers who subscribe to our premium editions.
+These arrangements are priced either on a fixed fee basis with a portion due upon contract signing and the remainder due when the related services have been completed, or on a time and materials basis.